lambdageek/centrinel/README.md

 cabal install --dependencies-only
 cabal configure
 cabal build
-cabal install     # needed to get include/centrinel.h in the right place
+cabal run centrinel -- --help
 ```

 ### The `include/centrinel.h` header ###

-The last step of the installation instructions, above, copies the centrinel
+Centrinel relies on some `__attribute__((...))` attributes and some
+preprocessor defines to tell it what to analyze.
+As a convenience, when
+Centrinel invokes the C preprocessor, it automatically includes the file
+[`include/centrinel.h`](include/centrinel.h) before the user code.
+If running
+from a sandbox, as above, the `cabal run centrinel` command will ensure that
+Centrinel is able to find this file.
+If instead you use `cabal install`, the
-header [include/centrinel.h](include/centrinel.h) to the right place (in the
+Centrinel header will be copied to the cabal data directory, and the
-sandbox) so that centrinel can find it.
+`centrinel` binary that is built will refer to that location even if you
+subsequently move the binary.

 This header defines `__CENTRINEL__` to `1` to indicate that centrinel is
 running; `__CENTRINEL_MANAGED_ATTR` attribute and `__CENTRINEL_MANAGED_REGION`